lasdf1234/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Getting-Started/Overview.md

 Please access the product page of JD Cloud Physical Server.

 **Select Region**
 Select the data center closest to your user, to obtain the less access delay and higher access speed.
-For regions and availability zones with the data center of Cloud Physical Server being open for sale or under construction, please refer to the Basic Concept section.
+The regions and availability zones where the data centers are located of which the cloud physical servers are open for sale or are under construction.
+Please refer to the chapter [Core Concepts](../Introduction/Core-Concepts.md).

 **Select Server Configuration**
-For server configuration introduction, please refer to the Instance Type Family section.
+For the server configuration, please refer to the chapter [Specifications] (../Introduction/Specifications.md).

 **Billing**
 The monthly package billing method is adopted.
 For detailed information related to billing, please refer to the [Billing Rules](../Pricing/Billing-Rules.md) section.